Presbyterian Church of India: Doctrine and theology

-The PCI subscribes to the Westminster Confession of Faith and maintains relationships with related denominations such as the Presbyterian Church of Korea, the Uniting Church in Australia, the Presbyterian Church of Taiwan and the Presbyterian Church in Singapore.
+The PCI subscribes to the Westminster Confession of Faith and maintains relationships with related denominations such as the Presbyterian Church of Korea (TongHap), the Uniting Church in Australia, the Presbyterian Church in Taiwan and the Presbyterian Church in Singapore.
 It has a cordial relationship with its parent church, the Presbyterian Church of Wales.
 Locally, it has ties with the Council of Baptist Churches in North-East India (CBCNEI) and the Church of North India.

 Founders

 Rev. & Mrs. Thomas Jones from the Welsh Presbyterian Church arrived in the Khasi Hills on 22 June 1841.
 By 1901 there were over 15,000 Christians in this area.
 The Rev. D.E Jones began working among Mizo people in 1897, and a century later, over 85% of people in Mizoram were Christian.

 Many other Presbyterian missionaries also served in India, for example Samuel H. Kellogg, translator of the Bible into Hindi.

 Recent issues

 The PCI began a partnership with the Presbyterian Church (USA) in 1999.
 This cooperation was dissolved in 2012 when the PC(USA) voted to ordain openly gay clergy to the ministry.
+However, since PC(USA) is listed as a partner church on the PCI homepage, it is presumed that they are still cooperating at the PCI level.